 Successful Venipuncture Tips

 Often, you won’t know your patient personally before drawing their blood, unless you work at a smaller practice and have done it for them before.
-If it’s possible for you to give your patients a few tips ahead of time, it can make hard to find veins for a blood draw easier.
-Some patient-friendly tips for getting blood drawn include:
+If it’s possible for you to give your patients some tips ahead of time, this can make hard-to-find veins for a blood draw so much easier.

-- Drinking plenty of water an hour before the draw.
+- Drink plenty of water an hour before the draw.

-- Alternate arms if you’ve given blood with one recently.
+- Alternate arms if you’ve given blood recently.

 - Try light exercise beforehand.
-A few jumping jacks or push-ups can make your veins pop out.
+Some jumping jacks or push-ups can make your veins pop out.

 Use your index finger to palpate and trace the standard path of the vein on the arm.
-A good vein should feel somewhat bouncy as you press on it.
+The right vein should feel somewhat bouncy as you press on it.
 If you can find a vein with that desirable characteristic, you’ll know that you’ve discovered a usable vein, even if it’s not prominent.

 Veins become more visible when blood is forced into them.
 You can do that by gently massaging the arm, from the wrist to the elbow.
 After a few minutes, gently tap the site of the puncture with your fingers to make the vein pop out.

-If you’re still having difficulties, placing a warm washcloth over the puncture site can also help to increase blood flow and make a vein more prominent than was previously the case.
+If you’re still experiencing difficulties, placing a warm washcloth over the puncture site can also increase blood flow and make a vein more prominent than was previously the case.

 Try a Tourniquet

 Using a tourniquet is something most people are used to seeing during difficult blood draws.
-They are popular because they are effective.
-To use a tourniquet to draw blood correctly, tie it three or four inches directly above the puncture site.
+They are popular because they are so useful.
+To use a tourniquet to draw blood correctly, you should tie it three or four inches directly above the puncture site.
 You should never tie it too tightly at first.
 Often, even a loose bind can help a vein to pop.
 Only tighten it if necessary.